atl-jugheads/jupyter-day-atlanta-ii/readme.md

 Two centuries ago, Lewis and Clark set out from St. Louis with $2,500 and 33 volunteers to map an uncharted continent.
 Along the way, they received aid, trade, and shelter from the folk who called this wilderness home.
 The Corps of Discovery returned with notebooks full of geographic, scientific, and cultural data.
 The journey to Jupyter started with 259 lines of Python in 2001... and is hardly over yet!
 In this talk, we'll map the code and community that supports IPython, the Notebook, and the upcoming JupyterLab, and look at some of the discoveries along the way.

-## Breakout Sessions

-### Interacting and Collaborating in Jupyter

-In this session, the audience will learn about the core Jupyter architecture (e.g. messaging, kernels) and subprojects (e.g. Notebook, JupyterHub, JupyterLab, ipywidgets, nbconvert).

-### Jupyter for Science

-A favorite of Jupyter Day Atlanta 2016 the Jupyter for Science track will host a session demonstrating the broad topics that scientists and engineers explore with Jupyter notebooks.